gitvicky/Spatio-Temporal-CP/README.md

 ```

 Each script will:
-1. Load or generate data
+1. Load or generate data (if available)
-2. Train model(s) for each CP method
+2. Load the trained model (if available)
 3. Perform calibration
 4. Compute coverage and tightness metrics
 5. Generate visualization plots